gopika2423/Arttifai-Tech/README.md

-# 📝 Tkinter To-Do List App
+# 📝 To-Do List App

 A simple and enhanced **To-Do List application** built using **Python and Tkinter**.
 This app helps users manage daily tasks with features like **priority setting**, **due dates**, **completion status**, and **task filtering** — all in a clean graphical interface.